IshitaaSharma/vervebridgetask1/README.md

 -*Workflow:*

-Step 1: Data Loading and Inspection
+Step 1: Data Loading and Inspection,
 The dataset is loaded into a pandas DataFrame.
 Initial inspection of the data is conducted to understand its structure and content.

-Step 2: Data Preprocessing
+Step 2: Data Preprocessing,
 Missing values and inconsistencies in the data are addressed to prepare the data for analysis.

-Step 3: Correlation Analysis
+Step 3: Correlation Analysis,
 Correlation analysis is performed to identify key relationships between variables that might influence draft outcomes.

-Step 4: Feature Engineering
+Step 4: Feature Engineering,
 New features are created based on existing data to enhance the predictive power of the analysis.

-Step 5: Exploratory Data Analysis (EDA)
+Step 5: Exploratory Data Analysis (EDA),
 Visualization techniques such as histograms and scatter plots are used to explore relationships between variables.

-Step 6: Year-wise Comparison
+Step 6: Year-wise Comparison,
 A comparison is made across different years to observe trends and variations in draft measurements.

-Step 7: Key Metrics and Factors
+Step 7: Key Metrics and Factors,
 Key metrics and factors affecting draft picks are identified and analyzed.

 -*Key Insights:*